Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Around one in 12 children go through a stammering phase at some point in their language development, and researchers still don’t really know what causes it – although they do know that it’s not down to anything parents or carers have or haven’t done.

 Most children recover fluent speech without needing help, but for those at risk of ongoing stammering, it’s important to get support early.
-If you’re worried about your child’s speech, talk to your health visitor who can refer you to a speech therapist.
+If you’re worried about your child’s speech, talk to your health visitor, or your child’s nursery or preschool setting, who can refer you to a speech therapist.

 In the meantime, here are some dos and don’ts to help your child develop fluency: